Guidelines

 Learn how to grow your business and discover resources to help you hire, train, support and keep employees.

-Follow the step-by-step learner’s journey below to help you from start to finish.
-In a few easy steps, you can take advantage of the StrongerBC future skills grant!
+Follow the step-by-step guide below to help you from start to finish.
+With just a few simple steps, you can take advantage of the StrongerBC future skills grant and begin your path toward new opportunities!

-At EducationPlannerBC, you can view the catalogue of programs with job-related skills for high-opportunity roles.
+Browse the catalogue on EducationPlannerBC to explore training programs that offer job-related skills for high-opportunity careers.
 Select a program that aligns with your career goals.

-After you’ve registered for the training program with the public post-secondary institution, you will need to apply for the grant online with your BC Services Card Account.
+Once you’ve registered for your selected training program at a public post-secondary institution, you can apply for the grant through the online portal with your BC Services Card Account.

 IMPORTANT!
-Remember to submit your application to the post-secondary institution before you apply for the grant.
+You must submit your application to the post-secondary institution before applying for the grant.